Evelina Schwarzschild

 Nora and Joyce both died in 2002, and Henry in 2004.

+Keith Mayer married Zinka Zuzek.
+On 20 September 2002 their daughter Nicola was born, and they visited Nora on her 88th birthday on 2 December.
 In 2014 Zinka, Nicola and Keith visited the picture of Isaac Moses Marsden at Lords.

 Ruth was buried in Bushey Cemetery beside her first husband Ted.

-Page last updated 24 Feb 2024.
+Page last updated 12 Nov 2024.